2. Prerequisites¶

 Installing Node will also install npm

 on your computer, which stands for “Node Package Manager.”
-We will use it to install open-source JavaScript packages beyond what’s provided by Node.JS, including tools that will help us draw charts and maps.
+We will use it to install open-source JavaScript packages beyond what’s provided by the Node.JS installer, including the tools that will help us draw charts and maps.

 You can verify you have npm